richie119/White_Crane_Academy/Sample IPC144 Final.md

 ## Section A (Concepts)
 1. (3 marks) What is the efficient way of passing a struct to a function?
 Why?
 2. (3 marks) In one or two sentences explain the concept of low coupling with reference to a function call?
-Low coupling is a concept that ensures that a function call is independent of other functions, so that itcan be called without the need for any other functions to be called first.
 3. (3 marks) In 2 or 3 sentences explain in non-technical terms what is meant by the term “modular programming”Modular programming
 4. (3 marks) In one or two sentences explain why const is used to qualify a function parameter